Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 The CryptO'pinion?

 Let's take a moment to think about something.
-This is an Atari ST version of Costa Panayi's exceptional shoot 'em up.
+This is an Atari ST version of Costa Panayi's exceptional 8-bit game.
 Additionally, the original has been bettered with marvellous aesthetics whilst remaining faithful.
 What more could we desire?
 Unlike many, this is how all 16-bit remakes should have been produced.

-Well done Mark, I say.
-You respected the original game and honoured us with a polished conversion.
-Highway Encounter will always be a Crash Smash and the Atari ST has gained an exquisite remake.
-I Love it!!
+Well done, Mark, I say.
+You respected the original and honoured us with a polished conversion.
+Highway Encounter will always be a Crash Smash, and the Atari ST has gained an exquisite remake.

 Download floppy / hard drive (ultrasatan)